Paolo97Gll/Raytracer.jl/docs/src/cli.md

 julia -t 8 raytracer_cli.jl render image input-script
 ```

-Here all examples use only one thread, but you can specify the number of threads you prefer.
+Here all the examples use only one thread, but you can specify the number of threads you prefer: Raytracer.jl is optimized to run with multiple threads.

 ## Examples

 ### Tone mapping

-You can use the [`tonemapping`](@ref raytracer_cli_tonemapping) ray command to apply the tone mapping process to a pfm image.
+You can use the [`tonemapping`](@ref raytracer_cli_tonemapping) command to apply the tone mapping process to a pfm image.
 For example, you can use the following command to convert the image `test/memorial.pfm` into a jpg image:

 ```shell
 julia raytracer_cli.jl tonemapping test/memorial.pfm memorial.jpg